-Sunday morning services are held at 8:30 and 10:50 in the Sanctuary.
-We welcome all to create sacred time and space in a community of acceptance.
-We encourage folks to dress in what they feel most comfortable to worship.
+Sunday morning services are held at 8:30am and 10:50am in the Sanctuary.
+We welcome all to create sacred time and space in a community of acceptance and fierce inclusivity.
+You will notice our staff, pastors, choir, and many congregants are also displaying their pronouns on their nametags to promote solidarity with our transgender siblings.
+We encourage folks to worship in what makes you comfortable.
 You will see members of our faith community in jeans, dresses, slacks, suits, and leggings.
-We often have “Compassion T-Shirt” Sundays, too!
-What you wear is not important at FUMC, we want all to feel comfortable and know they are welcome just as they are!
+What you wear is not important at FUMC.
+We want all to feel free to express themselves and know they are welcome just as they are!

 Music is an important part of our worship experience at FUMC.
 Our music is carefully chosen to reflect our progressive theology and the worship theme for the day.
 The Chancel Choir sings at the 10:50 service, bringing music from a variety of genres.

 Holy Communion is celebrated on the first and third Sunday of each month.
-During special seasons, such as Lent, Communion is celebrated weekly.
 All present are invited to receive the bread and cup.
 There are no requirements or restrictions.
 The table is an expression of unity that connects us to the Holy and to all others.

 Baptisms can occur at any age in the United Methodist Church in several ways: full immersion or by pouring or placing water upon the head.
 At FUMC, our baptismal font is located at the entrance to the sanctuary, so we are encouraged to remember the gift of grace upon entering and leaving worship.
 Baptism is a sacrament that recognizes the presence of God that is already present in the individual.